csv2table

 detect:

-As you can see, the Id
+As you can see, the Id column will be created

-and the Add Date
+as type INTEGER and the Add Date

-column will be created with type TIMESTAMP
+column will be created with type TIMESTAMP.

 This is the full list of supported type detections:

-Another flag I almost always use is -1
+Another flag I almost always use is -1 aka

-.
+--transaction.
 This wraps the whole thing in a

 transaction so that if your data load fails the table and